kenany/primality/README.md

 ## Features

   - Check primality of a number
+  -
-  - About 500 bytes minified and gzipped
+  - Less than 700 bytes minified and gzipped
   - AMD loader support
   - Support for almost every browser and JavaScript runtime.

-## Installation and usage
+## Installation

 In browsers: